alexJM26/BankersAlgorithm/README.md

 # Banker's Algorithm
-A program that will examine the current state of a system, determine if it is in a safe state or not, and produce a safe sequence if it is safe.
+A program that will examine the resource-allocation state of a system at a given snapshot in time, determine if it is a safe state or not, and produce a safe sequence (if the current state is safe).

 ## General Information